The Paul Mellon Centre will re-open to the public on a limited basis between Monday 7 December and Wednesday 16 December.

 All readers who wish to view any Archives & Library material in person must book an appointment by writing to firstname.lastname@example.org by midnight on the Wednesday of the week before their visit.
 Appointments, with set arrival times, will be made in consultation with Archives & Library staff.

-We offer an enquiry service and it might be possible to carry out research for you so that you don’t have to visit in person.
+We are currently offering an enhanced enquiry service and it might be possible to carry out research for you so that you don’t have to visit in person.
 Please write to the email above with the details of your request.

 In order to practice safe social distancing, there will be a limit of four readers a day in the Public Study Room (one reader per desk).
 Each reader will be assigned a desk for the day and arrival times will be staggered.